Oneil Cruz Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- Red Sox pitchers combined to allow 185 total home runs at a clip of 1.1 per game (23rd in the league).
+- Red Sox pitchers combined to surrender 185 total home runs last year (1.1 per game).
+That ranked 23rd in baseball.

 © 2023 Data Skrive.
 All rights reserved.